-- Commented [SF22]: Throughout the code, the minimum tree size is 2" - GD.
-Deciduous trees shall have straight trunks, be fully branched, have a minimum caliper of one-halftwo inches, be equivalent to a fifteen-gallon container size, and be adequately staked for planting. - HE.
-Evergreen trees shall be a minimum of five feet in height, fully branched, and adequately staked for planting. - 4.E Shrubs shall be a minimum of five-gallon pot size.
+- GD.
+Deciduous trees shall have straight trunks, be fully branched, have a minimum caliper of one-and one-halftwo inches, be equivalent to a fifteen-gallon container size, and be adequately staked for planting. - HE.
+Evergreen trees shall be a minimum of five feet in height, fully branched, and adequately staked for planting. - +F Shrubs shall be a minimum of five-gallon pot size.
 Upright shrubs shall have a minimum height at planting of eighteen inches.
-Spreading shrubs at planting shall have a minimum width of eighteen inches (smaller shrub sizes may be approved where it is more appropriate within a particular landscape plan). - J.G Ground cover, defined as living material and not including bark chips or other mulch, shall at planting, have a maximum spacing of twelve inches on center for flats, and a maximum twenty-four inches on center between mature plants from containers of one gallon or larger. - KH.
+Spreading shrubs at planting shall have a minimum width of eighteen inches (smaller shrub sizes may be approved where it is more appropriate within a particular landscape plan). - J-G Ground cover, defined as living material and not including bark chips or other mulch, shall at planting, have a maximum spacing of twelve inches on center for flats, and a maximum twenty-four inches on center between mature plants from containers of one gallon or larger. - KH.
 Appropriate measures shall be taken, e.g., installations of watering irrigation systems, to assure landscaping success.
 If plantings fail to survive, it is the responsibility of the property owner to replace them.

-L. Trees shall not be planted closer than twenty five feet from the curb line of the intersections of streets or alleys, and not closer than ten feet from private driveways (measured at the back edge of the sidewalk), fire hydrants, or utility poles.
+L. Trees shall not be planted closer than twenty-five feet from the curb line of the intersections of streets or alleys, and not closer than ten feet from private driveways (measured at the back edge of the sidewalk), fire hydrants, or utility poles.